-(l) Aof hazards arising from natural, accidental and discharge events, for example related to extreme weather, natural hazards, accidental events, maritime safety, emergency response, handling waste and water,
+(l) A[] description of hazards arising from natural, accidental and discharge events, for example related to extreme weather, natural hazards, accidental events, maritime safety, emergency response, handling waste and ballast water, and the measures taken to prevent or respond to such events and conduct an assessment of residual impacts,

-(m) A summary of key issues in the Environmental Management, and Monitoring Plan
+(m) A summary of key issues in the Environmental Impact Statement and how they will be addressed in the Environmental Management, and Monitoring Plan and Closure Plan,

 (n) A description of responsible product stewardship related to the intended use of the mineral-bearing ore once it leaves the Area, including how the Contractor will minimize effects on health, safety, environmental as well as socioeconomic and sociocultural impacts,

-(o) A summary of consultation,
+(o) A summary of consultations that have taken place with Stakeholders, and how their comments have been addressed in the environmental impact assessment,

-(p) A summary of the study team outlining the people involved in the environmental impact assessment studies and in writing the Environmental Impact Statement,
+(p) A description of the study team outlining the people involved in the environmental impact assessment studies and in writing the Environmental Impact Statement,

 (q) A list of glossaries, abbreviations, references, and appendices.

-5. The Environmental Impact Statement of every , including any revisions, should be available on the official website of the International Seabed Authority in the interests of transparency.
+5. The Environmental Impact Statement of every Plan of Work, including any revisions, should be available on the official website of the International Seabed Authority in the interests of transparency.

+Regulation 48 alt.

+Environmental Impact Statement

+1. An applicant or Contractor shall prepare an Environmental Impact Statement in accordance with this regulation.
+Such an Environmental Impact Statement shall be considered by the Authority in accordance with Part II or Regulation 57 and is required for an application for a plan of work pursuant to Regulation 7(3)(d).